 Moodle Plugins

-Moodle requires edtech developers to write a plugin that allows the app to interface with a Moodle environment.
+Moodle requires application developers to write a plugin that allows the app to interface with a Moodle environment.
 Thus plugin must be written in PHP and manually installed in a school's Moodle instance by the Moodle administrator.

 Self-Hosted Moodle Environments